Coming Home to the Coronavirus

 - Will my senior graduate or my children go back to school this year?
 What happens next year?

-- When will I be able to return to work?
-Will my company be viable?
+- Can I return to work?
+What happens if my company closes?

-- When will I see my elderly parents, adult children, grandchildren, partners, or friends?
+- I have to know when will I see my elderly parents, adult children, grandchildren, partners, or friends?

-- When will my unemployment benefits run out?
-How long will my savings last?
+- How long will my unemployment benefits last?

 - Will I ever have deep restorative sleep again?

 The questions you ask are pervasive.
 They hang in the background of your thoughts no matter what you are doing.
 So even though you all have different stories, you are all living through the same pandemic.
-You do not know what the future holds.
+You do not know what the future holds because of the coronavirus.

-In the time of this great unknowing, have you found that your chronic pain is worse?
+In the time of the coronavirus have you found that your chronic pain is worse?
 Do you have more flares?
 Why?
 “The human brain… is an ‘anticipation machine, and ‘making future’ is the most important thing it does.’ …Uncertainty diminishes how efficiently and effectively we can prepare for the future, and thus contributes to anxiety.”
 US Library of Medicine National Institutes of Health (NCBI)

 Increased stress, anxiety, and/or depression feels physically painful and if you already have chronic pain, you need to be even more aware.